Jump to contentJump to menu

 Overview

-Minnesotans who are considered low income can build assets to purchase a home using an Individual Development Account (IDA), operated by Family Assets for Independence in Minnesota (FAIM).
+Minnesotans who are considered low income can build assets to purchase a home using an Individual Development Account (IDA) through a program like Family Assets for Independence in Minnesota (FAIM).

 Eligibility